intel/credit-card-fraud-detection/README.md

 2. Using daal4py accelerates performance by up to 3.86x for batch inference, which is critical in model development.
 More importantly it is 4.15x faster for streaming inference.
 This means inference can happen either much quicker or on a less powerful edge location when the model is deployed in the field.
 3. The performance benefit of using post-clustering data translates into a higher accuracy.
 For a model trained using clustered data, we get a higher f1_score (0.92) compared to that for a model trained using the full dataset (0.89).
 This is significant because of the scale at which financial transactions occur.
 About 100 million credit card transactions occur every day in the US.
 Assuming 0.2% (200000) transactions are fraudulent, a 3% better accuracy would mean up to 6000 more transactions would be correctly classified, daily.

+**Note on Inference Numbers:** Once a 70/30 train-test split is done on the original dataset, the test dataset has ~85K samples.
+As you can see from the chart for inference benchmarks, we have reported data for 170K, 425K and 850K.
+This was done via duplicating the test dataset purely to investigate how a larger datasize would affect scalability of the performance because in the real world, it is likely that the dataset sizes would be much larger than the ones chosen here.

 #### 1. Executing DBSCAN clustering using stock scikit-learn vs. Intel® Extension for Scikit-Learn